Transvaginal ultrasound is a test used to look at a woman's reproductive organs, including the uterus, ovaries, and cervix.

-In some cases, a special transvaginal ultrasound method called saline infusion sonography (SIS), also called sonohysterography or hysterosonography, may be needed to more clearly view the uterus.
+In some cases, a special transvaginal ultrasound method called saline infusion sonography (SIS) may be needed to more clearly view the uterus.

 How to prepare for the test

 You will be asked to undress, usually from the waist down.
-A transvaginal ultrasound is done with your bladder empty or partially filled.
+A transvaginal ultrasound is done with your bladder empty or partly filled.

 How the test will feel

 The test is usually painless, although some women may have mild discomfort from the pressure of the probe.
 Only a small part of the probe is placed into the vagina.

 Why the test is performed

 Transvaginal ultrasound may be done for the following problems: